 Check the video and HDMI settings on your receiver after updating, as you may need to enable enhanced HDMI in settings.

 Make sure that all the HDMI cables connecting your Apple TV 4K to your TV and receiver are compatible with 4K and HDR video.

 Check other HDMI accessories

-HDMI switch boxes, HDMI splitters or other accessories that connect your Apple TV 4K to your TV may interfere with the HDMI signal.
-If the issue has been resolved after removing these accessories, check with the manufacturer to determine whether they support 4K and HDR video.
+HDMI switch boxes, HDMI splitters, or other accessories that connect your Apple TV 4K to your TV may interfere with the HDMI signal.
+If you're able to resolve the issue after removing these, check with the manufacturer to determine whether they support 4K and HDR video.